Students looking to transfer to Mount St. Joseph University must adhere to the following procedures:

-College credits earned for college level courses from regionally accredited institutions will be accepted by the College, provided the course grade is "C" or better.
+College credits earned for college level courses from regionally accredited institutions will be accepted by the University, provided the course grade is "C" or better.
 Courses with a "Pass" or "Satisfactory" grade may be accepted as general elective credit only.

 Grades for transfer credits are not counted in the student's cumulative grade point average at the Mount.
 However, grades and GPA from previous institutions may factor into acceptance decisions for specific academic programs.

 Cooperative education (co-op) credit from regionally accredited colleges or universities will be considered after review by the Director of Career and Experiential Education.

 Internship and practicum credit from regionally accredited colleges or universities will be considered after review by the appropriate academic department chairperson.

 All active articulation and transfer agreements between Mount St. Joseph University and other educational institutions will be honored when evaluating transfer credit.

 Only undergraduate course credit will be accepted toward an undergraduate degree.

 Duplicate transfer credit will not be accepted.
 Previously awarded transfer credit will be deducted if coursework is later repeated at the Mount.

 Transfer students with an earned baccalaureate degree from a regionally accredited institution will have the core curriculum requirements waived.